Reverso: Efficient Time Series Foundation Models for Zero-shot Forecasting: Abstract

 \section{Abstract}

 Learning time series foundation models has been shown to be a promising approach for zero-shot time series forecasting across diverse time series domains.
 Insofar as scaling has been a critical driver of performance of foundation models in other modalities such as language and vision, much recent work on time series foundation modeling has focused on {scaling}.
-This has resulted in time series foundation models with hundreds of millions of parameters that are, while performant, inefficient and expensive to use in practice.
-This paper describes a simple recipe for learning efficient foundation models for zero-shot time series forecasting that are orders of magnitude smaller.
-We show that large-scale transformers are not necessary: small hybrid models that interleave long convolution and linear RNN layers (in particular DeltaNet layers) can match the performance of larger transformer-based models while being more than a hundred times smaller.
-We also describe several data augmentation and inference strategies that further improve performance.
-This recipe results in \emph{Reverso}, a family of efficient time series foundation models for zero-shot forecasting that significantly push the performance-efficiency Pareto frontier.
+This has resulted in time series foundation models with hundreds of millions of parameters that are, while performant, challenging to deploy, especially in memory-constrained settings such as in edge and on-device deployment.
+This paper describes a simple parameter-efficient architecture for time-series foundation modeling.
+Our architecture consists of three components: a multi-scale input strategy where we create multiple versions of the original input via downsampling at different scales; hybrid sequence-mixing layers consisting of long convolutions and DeltaNet layers; and an attention-based decoder head.
+We combine our architecture with standard data augmentation recipes to train a family of parameter-efficient time series foundation models, dubbed \emph{Reverso}.
+Reverso achieves competitive performance across zero-shot forecasting, classification and anomaly detection, pushing the performance-efficiency Pareto frontier.